ceejbot/fivebeans/README.md

 `client.peek(id, function(err, jobid, payload) {});`

 Peek at the data for the specified job.
+Payload is a Buffer object.

 #### pause_tube